 Fatair Al Basha is right on the eastern tip of Calle Ocho where Brickell turns into Little Havana.
 It’s not a spot with a lot of foot traffic, but this little Lebanese market is worth pulling over for if you’re even remotely in the mood for shawarma, shish kebabs, falafel, or any of the other Middle Eastern dishes they do really well here.
 We like the kibbe platter (which you should get with a side of hummus and Lebanese rice), but they also do a great “Lebanese pizza” sprinkled with zaatar and vegetables for under $4.

-If you happen to be one of the three people who go to Marlins games, you should be stopping nearby at Edukos for a pre or post-game snack.
-This Venezuelan spot is very good at empanadas, arepas, and tequenos, which is what you should order over some of their Asian-influenced dishes.
-Their “biggie” empanadas are the size of Arnold from Hey Arnold!’s head and both the classic pabellón and the buffalo chicken “gringo” are good enough to make you forget how bad the Marlins are for at least a few bites.
+If you happen to be going to a Marlins game, you should be stopping at nearby Edukos for a pre or post-game snack.
+This Venezuelan spot is very good at empanadas, arepas, and tequenos, which is what you should order over some of their Asian fusion dishes.
+Their “biggie” empanadas are the size of Arnold from Hey Arnold!’s head and both the classic pabellón and the buffalo chicken “gringo” are good enough to make you happy - even if the Marlins lost.

 Sala’o has one of the more interesting menus on Calle Ocho.
 The mostly-seafood spot serves fried glass minnows, oysters in a shot glass of tomato and lime juice, and pickled fried swordfish.
 It’s all pretty tasty too.
 Plus, the daiquiris are very solid and they have pleasant live Cuban music in the dining room.
 But we do have one problem with this place: it’s incredibly heavy-handed Ernest Hemingway theme.
 There is just about nowhere you can look where you won’t make direct eye contact with him.
 But if you’re okay with the touristy atmosphere and constant gaze of a dead literary giant, then it’s a good choice.
 Just come early, because after 10pm this place can turn into a full-blown club-staurant.